roberjo/Proto_Python/README.md

-# Parse a custom protocol format
+# Proto Python

+This is a coding exercise in parsing a fixed length encoded file using Python.
+The records are dummy financial transaction records with no relation to real world customers or accounts.

-Your payment processing application must interface with an old-school mainframe format that we've named "MPS7".
+This application is required to interface with an old-school mainframe format that we've named "MPS7".
-This means consuming a proprietary binary protocol format that no one on your team is familiar with yet.
+This means consuming a proprietary binary protocol format specification.

 ## Task

-You must read in a transaction log, `txnlog.dat`, and parse it according to the specification in Notes below.
+This application will read in a transaction log, `txnlog.dat`, and parse it according to the specification in Notes below.

-You must answer the following questions:
+It will answer the following questions:

 * What is the total amount in dollars of debits?
 * What is the total amount in dollars of credits?